The CW's Flash/Arrow crossover last week was loads of fun.

 a set of Batman stamps to commemorate the character's 75th anniversary.

-As with most stamps anymore, they're self-adhesive, so Batman still can't be licked.
+As with most stamps now, they're self-adhesive, so Batman still can't be licked.

 I praised the pleasant surprise that was John Oliver's hosting of The Daily Show